JoshMarino/gazebo_and_ros_control/README.md

 The command should load the RRBot in Gazebo and Rviz.

 #####Goal 2#####
-The second goal was to modify the RRBot to an RRRBot, essentially adding an extra link between the previous last link and the camera and laser links.
+The second goal was to modify the RRBot to an RRRBot, essentially adding an extra link between link 3 and the camera and laser links.

 To add this part to our project, we created a sub package called rrrbot_files in the gazebo_and_ros_control package.
 Every new catkin package requires its own package.xml file: